Launch your business in 10 days!

 • Giving free estimates

-Below is the easiest pricing structure to use, but it can create fluctuations in costs based on how long it takes to clean the property.
+This method can create fluctuations in costs based on how long it takes to clean the property.
 This works best if the client provides all the cleaning supplies and just needs someone to help.
-You might want to do this if a client wants specific eco-friendly or other specific cleaning supplies.
+You may also prefer to do this if a client wants specific eco-friendly or specialty cleaning supplies.

-You’ll probably want to charge a higher first hour.
+You’ll probably want to charge a higher rate for the first hour.
 I typically assume that it will cost me $50 just to drive somewhere.
-Based on Queen Bee’s pricing guide, Chris has established that cleaning services prices should be approximately $70 for the travel costs and booking fees.
+Based on Bumble Bee’s pricing guide, Chris has established that cleaning services prices should be approximately $70 for the travel costs and booking fees.

-To calculate how much you want to charge, assume:
+To calculate how much you want to charge, assume the following:

 • 65% profit margin when you are the worker or 15% when someone else is doing the work

-• Your income goals (let’s say $100K per year to start)
+• A goal of $100K per year to start

 You’ll divide your income goal by the hours in a year to get an hourly rate.
 See the example below:

 The price per square foot is straightforward to estimate.
-Given that almost every address is a public record, you can look it up to see how many square feet their house is.
-Then to charge by the square foot, multiply the square feet by 20 cents (or divide by five).
+Given that almost every address is a public record, you can look it up to check the square footage of the house.
+Then to charge by square foot, multiply the square feet by 20 cents (or divide by five).

 1,400 / 5 = $280

-You can make it more complicated and separate it by carpet and tile, where the carpet is 20 cents and tile is 25 (examples for easy math).
+You can make it more complicated and separate it by carpet and tile.
+Charge $0.20 for carpet and $0.25 for tile (examples for easy math).

-Another easy way is to price by the room or by the fixture.
-Chris charges a fee per room plus fees for other specific tasks.
-For instance, he has a table that details:
+Another easy way is to price by room or by fixture.
+For instance, Chris charges a fee for each room and separate fees for specific tasks:

 • Full restroom pricing